wltrup/LinearLookupTable/README.md

 ## Installation

-**LookupTable** is provided only as a Swift Package Manager package, because I'm moving away from CocoaPods and Carthage, and can be easily installed directly from Xcode.
+**LinearLookupTable** is provided only as a Swift Package Manager package, because I'm moving away from CocoaPods and Carthage, and can be easily installed directly from Xcode.

 ## Author